they3ll0w/ML/README.md

 # ML
-Trying to learn machine learning
+Trying to learn machine learning.
+This code is not entirely written by me.